 Why should the fact that Einstein was so brilliant on the subject of physics have meant that he would be an authority on religion or any other subject?
 I don't know of anyone who's not stupid in some area of inquiry.
 Goethe, a Renaissance man after the Renaissance if ever there was one, a leading botanist and geologist and a fairly good draftsman as well as a poet and dramatist, still managed to be very wrong in some substantial ways about optics.
 So wrong that the young Arthur Schopenhauer, a protogee of Goethe's in Weimar, did not know how to resolve his differences of opinion with Goethe about optics except by leaving town.
 Which in turn is a very good example of how Schopenhauer, although very brilliant in very many ways, was anything but an expert in interpersonal relationships and conflict resolution.
 Nietzsche was brilliant in the area of religion, morality and ethics as they relate to nations and other large groups of people, and also when it came to pointing out errors in the thinking of other intellectuals, but he was very stupid on the subject of women.

-Just as I am pretty good when it comes to explaining how someone can be smart in one area and dumb in another.
-As I no doubt am, too, as are you, as is everyone else, if I don't miss my guess.
+Just as I am pretty smart in some areas -- for instance: when it comes to explaining how someone can be smart in one area and dumb in another -- and dumb in others, as are you, as is everyone else, if I don't miss my guess.